RAT RECOMBINANT CB2 RECEPTOR (HIGH EXPRESSION)

 Application: Functional assays

 Figure 1.
-Dose-dependent inhibition of forskolin-stimulated intracellular cAMP level upon treatment with ligand, measured with MULTISCREENTM TR-FRET cAMP 1.0 No Wash Assay Kit (Multispan MSCM01).
-Figure 2.
+Dose-dependent stimulation from arrestin recruitment upon treatment with ligand, measured with MULTISCREEN™ β-Arrestin Assay Kit (Multispan MSBA01) Figure 2.
+Dose-dependent inhibition of forskolin-stimulated intracellular cAMP level upon treatment with ligand, measured with MULTISCREEN™ TR-FRET cAMP 1.0 No Wash Assay Kit (Multispan MSCM01).
+Figure 3.
 Receptor expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
-Grey line: parental cells; black line: receptor-expressing cells.
+Thin line: parental cells; thick line: receptor-expressing cells.

 Raphael-Mizrahi and Gabet (2020).
 The cannabinoids effect on bone formation and bone healing.
 Curr.
 Osteoporos, 18(5), 433-438.